-UPDATE: We’ve reached our first goal of 15 activities!
-Thank you to Maureen from Franklin Lakes, NJ, for her submission of the “Get a Little Loud with ‘All Aboard!’”
-You rock, Maureen!
+UPDATE: We’ve reached our first goal of 20 activities!
+Thank you to Natalie from Eau Claire, WI, for her contribution to our team building activities for teens page!
+You rock, Natalie!

 Hello and welcome to our site!
 We’ve compiled all of the best and most effective team-building exercises for children and young adults, and organized them into categories for you to choose from.
 If you are a teacher or youth leader and you want your group to get to know each other, develop socialization skills, and learn to operate as a team, you’re in the right place!

 In the paragraphs below, we’ve detailed some notes about the pages you’ll find here, and some guidance on how to make the most of your team building activities for kids.
 Thank you for stopping by!

 Who Should Read This Site?
 We’ve included activities that are a great fit for the classroom, but this is site is not only for teachers—if you’re a youth leader of any kind, and you are looking to build group cohesion and get your kids to become friends, you’ll find a lot of great material on this site.
 That means scout leaders, youth group leaders, camp counselors, day care centers, little league coaches, after-school program directors, social workers, and so on.
 If you work with kids ages 4 to 14 (and older, in some cases), there are plenty of games here that can benefit your group.